Skip to main content

 Cottage weeks reset routines and break momentum.
 A 15-minute bodyweight sequence on the dock or beach maintains the work you did all summer without dragging gear.

-Why a one-week cottage break tanks adherence (Wing and Tate)
+Why a one-week cottage break tanks adherence (Wing and Phelan)

-Tate and colleagues' later work on behavioural maintenance reinforced the same picture.
+That same pattern shows up across other adherence research.
 The runners, lifters, and walkers who kept their routines across decades were not the ones who never missed a session.
 They were the ones who had a minimum-effective-dose protocol for disrupted weeks — something small, equipment-free, and quick enough that "I'm at the cottage" stopped being a valid excuse.
 A 15-minute bodyweight routine is that protocol.
 It is not a substitute for normal training.
 It is a tether that keeps the habit alive through the week and gives you something to come home to.

 The 15-minute MED (minimum effective dose)

 Minimum effective dose, in training terms, is the smallest amount of work that maintains the adaptations you have already built.
-The MED for muscular strength in trained adults — based on McMaster's volume-and-frequency studies (Phillips and colleagues, 2017) — sits around one third of normal weekly volume.
-For someone training 4 hours a week, that is roughly 80 minutes.
-Spread across a cottage week, that is just over 11 minutes a day.
-Fifteen minutes gives you a small buffer.
+For muscular strength in trained adults, that floor is well below the volume that built the adaptation in the first place — a substantially reduced weekly dose, held consistently, keeps most of the gains intact.
+For someone training 4 hours a week, a modest fraction of that spread across a cottage week is enough to hold the line.
+Fifteen minutes a day gives a comfortable buffer.

 The MED for cardiovascular fitness is similarly modest.
 Three short sessions of moderate-intensity work per week prevents most VO2max decline across a two-week break.
 The bodyweight routine described below — done five or six times during a cottage week — covers both the strength and the cardiovascular MED at the same time.
 You will not get fitter.
 You will not detrain either.
 That is the entire point of an MED block: hold the line, return to normal training intact.